-Event re-creates first outing – over a Root Beer ice cream float
+Event re-creates first outing – over A&W Root Beer ice cream float

 March 2021-Palm Beach Gardens, FL– What began with a match between a ‘Big Brother’ and a little boy 50 years ago – thanks to the life-changing mentoring programs of Big Brothers Big Sisters of Palm Beach and Martin Counties – was celebrated in similar fashion to its humble, first outing on March 2, in the private dining room at Seasons 52, 11611 Ellison Wilson Road, in Palm Beach Gardens.